hotwired/strada-site/_source/handbook/06_installing.md

 ## In Compiled Form

-You can float on the latest release of Strada using a CDN bundler like Skypack.
-See <a href="https://www.skypack.dev/view/@hotwired/strada">https://www.skypack.dev/view/@hotwired/strada</a> for more details.
-Or <a href="https://unpkg.com/browse/@hotwired/strada@latest/dist/">download the compiled packages from unpkg</a>.
+You can float on the latest release of Strada using a CDN bundler or import <a href="https://unpkg.com/@hotwired/strada/dist/strada.js">strada.js</a> in a `<script type="module">` tag.

 ## As An npm Package